 If you don’t like raisins in your oatmeal cookies, it’s simple.
 Just leave them out.
-Or subsitute with an equal amount of chopped nuts, like healthy walnuts.
+Or substitute with an equal amount of chopped nuts, like healthy walnuts.
 Walnuts make a great addition to this recipe and certainly add to the healthy cookie idea.

 I have included this recipe as one of our diabetic recipes for a couple of reasons.
 Oats are very good for diabetics and each cookie has only 8 grams of carbs.
-That said, this would be even better with more of the sugar cut out or replaced with something like coconut sugar, which has is much lower on the glycemic index, which means it is much easier on your blood sugar level.
+That said, this would be even better with more of the sugar cut out or replaced with something like coconut sugar, which is much lower on the glycemic index, which means it is much easier on your blood sugar level.

 This is such an easy cookie recipe and so yummy and addictive, you will want to make them over and over again.